shajra/nix-project/README.md

 In addition to building and distributing a project, we often want to document it as well.
 Good documentation often has example snippets of code followed by the output of an evaluation/invocation.
 Ideally, these snippets of output are generated with automation, so that they are congruent with the code in the project.
 This leads to some form of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

-The state of literate programming is not that advanced in general.
+The state of literate programming is not that advanced.
 However, [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) has some compelling features in the spirit of literate programming.
 With Org-mode, we can evaluate code blocks and inject the results inline right below the code.
 And this all can then be exported to the format of our choice.

 Manually managing an Emacs installation, including requisite plugins, is historically hard to do consistently and portably.
 Fortunately, Nix can install a precisely configured Emacs instance as a dependency without conflicting with any installations of Emacs already on a system.